joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/phone-screen-execution.md

 ```
 Hi {Name},

 We're excited to learn more about your design experience.
 We'd like to see your most recent work to get a quick snapshot of your work and your design decisions.
 We do not expect a presentation.
-In fact, we would rather see only a single screen or short flow that was the final output for the project, even within your design tool is fine.
+In fact, we would rather see only a single screen or short flow that was the final output for the project, within your design tool is preferred.

 We expect the project review to be around 10-15 minutes.
 Afterward, there will be a couple more questions.
 Then we'll give the remaining time for questions.